Azure/azure-sdk-for-net/sdk/cognitivelanguage/Azure.AI.Language.Conversations/README.md

 }
 ```

-Additional options can be passed to `AnalyzeConversations` like enabling more verbose output:
+Additional options can be passed to `AnalyzeConversation` like enabling more verbose output:

 ```C# Snippet:ConversationAnalysis_AnalyzeConversationWithOptions
 string projectName = "Menu";